tagion/tagion/bdd/tagion/testbench/services/dart_synchronization.md

 Given we have the local database.
 Given we have the remote database.
 When the local database is not up-to-date.
-Then we run the syncronization.
+Then we run the synchronization.
 Then we check that bullseyes match.